 Now there’s no way that we’ll get a run avoiding competition.
 It simply comes with the territory.

 According to the CB Insight study, many start-ups have to give up because their competitors have the upper hand.
 Founders will have a competitive advantage if they consider the above factors.
-When your start-up ensures that the market fit is correct and that the product fulfils the needs of their users, they can ensure that failure doesn’t become the ultimate factor.
+When your start-up ensures that the market fit is correct and that the product fulfils the needs of its users, it can ensure that failure doesn’t become the ultimate factor.